cosmos342/NLP/README.md

   accuracy went upto 86% after 4 epochs. when i added l2 regularizer it started of with 50% accuracy in 2 iterations. didn't try more
 * Tried three Convolution1D parallel layers and concatedated with keras functional API and then added LSTM layer on top.
 Improved accuracy to got 87% accuracy in 2 epochs

-# NEXTCHAR.py
+# NEXTCHAR.py (MANY TO 1 NLP sequence prediction)
-* This program predicts next character in a sequence of 8 characters based on a sequence text of 600K characters.
+* This program predicts next character in a sequence of 8 characters(many to 1 sequence example)based on a sequence text of 600K characters.
 * From the given text samples are created of length 8 characters and label (next character) is created for each sample
 * Different models in increasing complexity are created to improve accuracy and the training log is as follows.
   * Simple FC model got 2.3 loss accuracy: 34%